When you still want your ex back after a relationship ends, there is a certain element of fear in nearly every decision you make.

 I’m going to lay this out in steps to make it simpler.

-Step ONE: Learn to take a step back.
+Step 1: Learn to take a step back

 When you panic, your mind tells you to do anything, ANYTHING.
 It tells you that if you don’t your world will crumble around you and that you will lose her forever.